 Our magazines are also award-winning: in 2020 and 2022 the Margate Mercury was awarded Highly Commended Magazine of the Year in the Kent Press and Broadcast Awards.

 Each magazine is led by an editor who lives locally and is passionate about their town, commissioning locals to write about what matters to locals.
 We also have a core team including an advertising director, designer, subeditor and editorial director.

 Clare created the Margate Mercury in June 2016 when she moved to the town from London and spotted the need for a high-quality free publication.
 She is a serial entrepreneur and writer with over 10 years experience working in publishing, start-ups and PR.
-She lives in Broadstairs with her fiancee Jon, dog Teddy and daughter Beth.
+She lives in Ramsgate with her daughter Beth and dog Teddy.

 Having led advertising teams in national and local publications for 20 years, Jen joined Clare to work on the Margate Mercury in November 2017, having moved to Margate earlier that year.
 The natural next step was to expand the brand across Thanet as a team, and now further along the East Kent coast.
 When not working on the magazines Jen can be found roller skating her children to school or swimming in the tide pool.

 Lizzy teamed up with Clare to create the first issue of the Margate Mercury and has been an instrumental member of the team ever since.
 She is a graduate of the London College of Communication with a degree in Illustration and Visual Media.

 John has been a subeditor and freelance writer for many years.
 He moved to Margate from London in 2016 for a simpler life.
 So far so good.

 Esther is a trained Graphic Designer and experienced Operations Manager.
 She moved from London to Deal late 2020 seeking fresher air, more space and new opportunities.